 What Is 3D Laser Scanning?

-What is 3D laser scanning used for?
+What is 3D Laser Scanning?

-- Construction verification, sequencing, scheduling and simulations
+- Construction verification, sequencing, scheduling, and simulations

 - Design engineering for facility upgrades or expansions

 - 2D and 3D laser map of a building

 - Architectural documentation or historical preservation